 The origins are unclear; one story says that people began offering animals to the gods at the beginning of spring, hoping for a prosperous year ahead.
 During Chinese New Year in Hong Kong, people enjoy special dishes believed to bring good fortune, fill their homes with fresh flowers and carry out other auspicious rituals.

-Visits among relatives typically take place throughout the New Year period, although plans will be different in 2021 given social distancing measures.
+Visits among relatives typically take place throughout the New Year period.
 One of the most famous traditions is lai see – red packets containing money, which married people are meant to give to younger, unmarried family, friends and acquaintances.
 It’s believed to bring good luck to the giver and the recipient.

 While the holiday lasts about 15 days from the first day of the lunar month, Chinese New Year in Hong Kong is chiefly celebrated during the first three days, which are public holidays.
-Here are some foods and activities to set yourself up for good luck in 2021, the Year of the Ox.
+Here are some foods and activities to set yourself up for good luck in 2022, the Year of the Tiger.

 Classic Chinese New Year Foods

 A family-style southern Chinese dish that is heavily associated with the walled villages of the New Territories in Hong Kong, poon choi has become the go-to option for many families during Chinese New Year.
 Translating as ‘bowl feast’, it’s typically served inside a large metal basin containing a long list of ingredients, including seafood, meat and vegetables.
 Ping Shan Traditional Poon Choi in Yuen Long in the New Territories specialises in this delicacy.